Delta Valley and Southern Railway: History

-Corporate headquarters are located in the company town of Wilson, Arkansas.
-The corporate office is on the south side of the central business district in Wilson.
+By 2023, the line is now operated as a short line of Burlington Northern Santa Fe Railroad.
+Its office is located in the company town of Wilson, Arkansas.

 Surviving equipment

 No. 73 is a 2-6-0 “Mogul” built by Baldwin in 1916.
 It has 19" cylinders and 49-1/2" driving wheels.
 Numbered as 34 by the Jonesboro, Lake City and Eastern Railroad before that line was sold to the St. Louis-San Francisco Railway ("Frisco") in 1925, the locomotive was renumbered to 73 and kept by the Frisco until sold on September 19, 1945, to the Delta Valley and Southern.
 It is preserved on the Lee Wesson Plantation in Victoria, Arkansas under the Delta Valley & Southern Locomotive No. 73 name with no visible numbers on the cab or tender, but with the original Frisco raccoon-skin-shaped number board and “73” on its nose.